 A smoke alarm will alert you if there is a fire, improving your chances of escaping a fire unharmed.

-If you don’t have a smoke alarm, please use our contact us form or phone Network Homes on 0300 373 3000.
+If you don’t have a smoke alarm, please contact Network Homes using their online contact us form or phone them on 0300 373 3000.

 - Alert everyone in your home.